 The same can be said with quinoa.
 Never in a million years did I think I could get my meat loving husband to enjoy quinoa, let alone have him request a a dish with quinoa in it for dinner, but it’s happened, and I couldn’t be happier!

 Packed with mushrooms these quinoa burgers almost take on a meaty taste.
 But vegetarians, don’t let that deter you.
 These mushroom quinoa burgers are good.
 Really good!
-Stuffed inside a fresh bread roll with a good serve of cheese melted on top, and topped with your favourite salad toppings these vegetarian burgers are juicy and substantial enough that meat eaters will love them too.
+Stuffed inside a fresh bread roll with a good serve of cheese melted on top, a dollop of mayonnaise and topped with your favourite salad toppings these vegetarian burgers are juicy and substantial enough that meat eaters will love them too.

 - 150g of quinoa